AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_ExecutableModel.rst

    >>> r.S1 = 1.0

-   Note, some keys are read only such as values defined by rules, or calculated values such as species amount rates or reaction rates.
+   Note, some keys are read only such as values defined by rules, or calculated values such as reaction rates.
 If one attempts to set the value of a read-only symbol, an exception is raised indicating the error, and no harm done.